kubewarden/rfc/rfc/0022-policy-lifecycle.md

 These features are not provided by the `kube-rs` crate, but kubert is built on top of `kube-rs`, is actively maintained, and is used in production by Linkerd.

 After the policy is precompiled, the leader will change the status condition of type `Initialized` of the `PolicyRevision` to `True`.
-This will trigger the replica reconciler to load the policy in the evaluation environment in all the replicas.
+This will trigger the replica reconciler to load the policy in the evaluation environment of all the policy server pods that are part of the StatefulSet.

 #### Policy Server replica reconciler